erdogant/findpeaks/docs/source/Use-cases.rst

    | |figU1|  |
    +----------+

-The detection of peaks becomes more clear when we create a 3D mesh plot.
-The denoising has done a very good job in reducing the speckle noise.
+The detection of peaks and pre-processing steps becomes clear when we create a 3D mesh plot.
+Below can be seen that the denoising has done a very good job in reducing the speckle noise and keeping the peak of interest.

 .. code:: python